 IRCA certification lasts for five years.
-At the end of each five-year certification period, we ask that you update us on your experience and confirm that you're still active in the auditing profession.
+In the final year of your certification period, we may ask you to update us on your experience and confirm that you're still active in the auditing profession.

-Your audit requirements will differ depending on which IRCA grade you currently hold.
-The table below gives a breakdown of audit requirements by grade.
+Your recertification requirements will differ depending on which IRCA grade you currently hold.
+The table below gives a breakdown of the requirements by grade.

 If in doubt, please contact us.
 We are here to help.

 Recertify at the right grade for you